 In 2015, Lumber Liquidators, a hardwood flooring retailer, violated California’s health and safety regulations.
 According to reports, the firm allegedly laminated flooring products from China, which supposedly contained formaldehyde 20 times California’s standard.

 Since product supply chain auditing is essential, blockchain technology can help clear systems for auditing.
 As a result, the firm and auditors can identify inefficiencies.
-In addition, blockchain will identify inefficiencies with no disruption to the supply chain processes.
+In addition, the blockchain can identify inefficiencies with no disruption to the supply chain processes.

 Improved Shipping Data

 Recently, IBM and Maersk announced a joint venture to apply blockchain technology in global trade.
 For a multinational shipping company such as Maersk, there is no underestimating the impact of shipping accuracy.
 Most consumers worry about when they’ll be receiving their products.
 As a result, shipping firms greatly rely on transmitting real-time data.
-With blockchain’s distributed ledger system, providing a uniform record to all players, shipping time will be greatly reduced.
+With blockchain’s distributed ledger system providing a uniform record to all players, shipping time will be greatly reduced.

 In 2013, Weatherford International Ltd was fined $100 million (the largest-ever) fine for non-compliance.
 Reportedly, the firm was shipping products to countries sanctioned by the US governments, such as Cuba and Syria.
-However, Blockchain can be used to identify non-compliance which can cost the firm a huge amount of money in fines.
+However, blockchain can be used to identify non-compliance which can cost the firm a huge amount of money in fines.
 Ignoring the costs of non-compliance can result in using massive amounts of money on legal fees and fines.
-With Blockchain, supply chain managers can have more data to look into the activities of suppliers, thereby avoiding steep punitive costs.
+With blockchain, supply chain managers can have more data to look into the activities of suppliers, thereby avoiding steep punitive costs.

-Reducing Human Error.
+Reducing Human Error

-Other benefits of blockchain-based supply chain management include; improved transparency, increased accountability among suppliers, and an immutable ledger for manifests, among others.
+Other benefits of blockchain-based supply chain management include improved transparency, increased accountability among suppliers, and an immutable ledger for manifests, among others.